openbmc/bmcweb/TESTING.md

   systemctl stop bmcweb
   ```

-  **Note:** bmcweb supports being started directly in parallel with the bmcweb
+  **Note:** bmcweb daemon supports being started directly in parallel with the
-  running as a service.
-The standalone bmcweb will be available on port 18080.
+  bmcweb running as a service.
+The standalone bmcweb daemon will be available on
-  An advantage of this is you can compare between the two easily for testing.
-In
+  port 18080.
+An advantage of this is you can compare between the two easily for
-  QEMU you would need to open up port 18080 when starting QEMU.
-Your curl
+  testing.
+In QEMU you would need to open up port 18080 when starting QEMU.
+Your
-  commands would need to use 18080 to communicate.
+  curl commands would need to use 18080 to communicate.

 - If running within a system that has read-only /usr/ filesystem, issue the
   following commands one time per QEMU boot to make the filesystem writable